ameru/stock-miner-app/README.md

 4. Select the stock you'd like to view, and click "Update" to get new prices.
 <img src = https://github.com/ameru/stock-miner-app/blob/master/stock_app_imgs/stock4.png>

 I only added a couple stock prices (sourced from money.CNN) but you can always change/add more stocks by adjusting the query number at the end through the source code.
+You can run the program with the database I used under the file name "stocks.db".
 Happy scraping!